A View On Cities > Prague > Prague Attractions > Powder Tower

 Location

-The Powder Tower (Prašná brána) is located at the edge of Old Town (Staré Město), right next to the Municipal House (Obecní Dum).
+The Powder Tower (Prašná brána) is located at the edge of Old Town (Staré Město).
+A covered bridge connects the tower to the adjoining Municipal House (Obecní dům).